-High Streets all over the U.K. have undergone dramatic changes during the past twenty years and Harlow's is no exception.
+High Streets all over the U.K. have undergone dramatic changes during the past twenty years.
 Large national and multi-national corporations have taken over a large portion of the retail sector, squeezing out many of the smaller, locally-owned businesses that were always the backbone of High Street retailing.
 The unceasing efforts of the big corporations to increase the profitability of their operations has led inexorably to ever-larger stores, usually surrounded by acres of parking.
 Consequently most of the 'big box' or 'superstores' are located on the periphery of the towns or, even worse, miles away at a major highway interchange.
 In too many cases the desperate efforts of local planning officers to prevent the construction of such stores have been futile.
 The development of the Tesco store in Harlow's Edinburgh Way is an excellent example of such a story.
 There is no doubt that the new retail landscape is more convenient for those who shop by car, that prices are lower and the selection of goods better.
 But the inevitable result has been a steady erosion of the rich retail mix that characterized the High Street, and the increasing isolation of those, especially the elderly who either do not, or cannot shop at the peripheral superstores.
 The cultural landscape of Harlow, like so many other towns in England, has been seriously degraded by these trends.

 1. 'Listed' Buildings, i.e. those considered by English Heritage to be of particular architectural and/or historic merit are identified by an asterisk (*).

 2. The text was originally written in the spring of 2004, and then extensively revised between November 2010 and July 2011 and in November 2016.
 In spite of my best efforts, some of the descriptions will now be out-of-date, so if you note errors or omissions, please contact me at casharpe[at]mun.ca.